KTH-UrbanT/mubes-ubem/README.md

 Hope you'll enjoy :) !

 ## Citation
 Faure, X.; Johansson, T.; Pasichnyi, O. The Impact of Detail, Shadowing and Thermal Zoning Levels on Urban Building Energy Modelling (UBEM) on a District Scale.
 Energies 2022, 15, 1525. https://doi.org/10.3390/en15041525
+Faure, X.; Lebrun, R.; Pasichnyi, O. Impact of time resolution on estimation of energy savings using a copula-based calibration in UBEM.
+Energy and Buildings 2024, Volume 311, 2024, 114134, ISSN 0378-7788. https://doi.org/10.1016/j.enbuild.2024.114134